Kunming: Administrative divisions

 The prefecture-level city of Kunming has jurisdiction over 14 subdivisions; seven districts, one county-level city, three counties and three autonomous counties.

 Kunming also borders with Panzhihua prefecture level city and Liangshan Yi Autonomous Prefecture of Sichuan province.

 The historical city and current city center of Kunming is in southeastern Wuhua District, close to where the four main districts converge.
-However, after integrating it into Kunming in 2011, the Kunming city government has built a masterplanned new city center in Chenggong District and moved the city government offices there.
+However, after integrating it into Kunming in 2011, the Kunming city government has built a master-planned new city center in Chenggong District and moved the city government offices there.

-Kunming plans to add two new districts (Chenggong and Jinning) to its existing four urban districts (Panlong, Wuhua, Guandu, Xishan) over the next few years.
+Kunming plans to incorporate the two new districts (Chenggong and Jinning) as urban districts over the next few years.